zorang2/TIL/Study_Yeungnam_Univ/README.md

 # Yeungnam_Univ.
-Data on subjects taken by Yeungnam University from 2019 to 2021
+Data on subjects taken by Yeungnam University from 2019 to 2022 (total : 4years)

 # Course Taken List ( Software-Related )